Meatless Monday Challenge

 Pro Tips

-• You can use other binders aside from oats.
-Bread crumbs are great, or even Ritz crackers.
-Oats are just the healthiest option.
+• You can use other binders aside from breadcrumbs.
+Rolled oats are great, or even Ritz crackers.

 • Your mixture should be pretty wet when you shape your patties.
 Using wet hands to shape them avoids too much mixture sticking to your hands.